HannayAndy/-Simple-Wave-Based-3D-Game-/Unity Simple Wave Based 3D Game.0.md

 }
 ```

 Now test your game by running it and stopping, then running again a few times.
 Your should now find that the chomper spawns in at a different position each time!
-Arrays are like a list, and allow you to store multiple objects in a single variable.